 Key content in this module is mode of action, formulation, environmental degradation and the role of adjuvants.

 Knowledge of agrichemicals

 This module covers core information within NZS8409 and the relevant legislation and regulations, with a focus on compliance and the safe use of agrichemicals.
-Completion of a written assessment is required along with evidence from a site visit eg audit by quality assurance scheme.
+Completion of a written assessment is required along with evidence from a site visit (for example, audit by quality assurance scheme).
 This module includes a focus on risk assessment and management.

 Knowledge of the regulatory environment

 The development of a spray plan that meets industry and regulatory requirements is central to this module.
 Long term strategic decisions relating to issues such as resistance and IPM are covered.

 A sector-specific module, this module focuses on sprayer setup and calibration to ensure effective use of agrichemicals.

 The first module is available as an e-learning package.
 Others are a combination of e-learning and face-to-face courses and practical exercises.